Spirent-Terraform-Modules/terraform-vsphere-aion/README.md

 apt-get install genisoimage
 ```

-Red Hat:
+Red Hat/CentOS:
 ```
 yum install genisoimage
 ```

 ### Download AION image
-The AION platform OVA image can be downloaded from spirentaion.com in the "AION Downloads" of http::<your_organization>/spirentaion.com.
+The AION platform OVA image can be downloaded from spirentaion.com in the _AION Downloads_ of http::<your_organization>/spirentaion.com.

 ### Create AION image vSphere Template
 Create vSphere AION template using the following commands: